 Owings Mills Dental Care helps patients avoid developing gum disease through preventive dentistry and encouraging good oral hygiene habits.
-For patients with advanced gum disease, Dr. Chibb offers periodontal therapy treatment options.
-Our dental care team recommends patients to visit the dentist at least once every six months, but patients with gum disease may consider visiting more frequently.
+For patients with advanced gum disease, we offer periodontal therapy treatment options.
+Our dental care team recommends that everyone should visit the dentist at least once every six months.
+Although, patients with gum disease may consider visiting more frequently.

 Our Owings Mill, MD dentist office offers periodontal therapy options for treating gum disease.
 A personalized consultation will determine which treatment options will provide optimal results.
-Dr. Chibb will help patients clean their gums and restore their oral health.
+Our doctors will help patients clean their gums and restore their oral health.